Impound Auto AuctionsMarch 31st 2019

 You can’t go to an auction if you don’t know about it.
-Hence, before the date of the auction, an advertisement is issued in the local newspaper or online so that the relevant people can view it and come to the stated location for inspection of the listed vehicles.
+Hence, before the date of the auction, an advertisement is issued in the local newspaper or online so that interested parties can visit the stated location and inspect the available vehicles.
 The inspection day is usually held a week or so before the actual date of the auction, but also can be on the day of the auction.
 There are a few things to consider ahead of inspection day.

 What to Expect?

 On inspection day you will be able to examine an entire vehicle.
 However, there are some rules and regulations you need to abide by that can limit the scope of your examination.
 For example, you might not be allowed to drive the vehicle or move it from its place.
-This is why bringing a certified mechanic to an auction is a good idea.
-At some auctions.
-Many cars that are impounded from being abandoned will not have keys with them.
-These cars you won’t be able to start to check the basics or know the kms.
-In this case we advise you check the last service sticker or logbooks for an idea how many kms roughly are on the vehicle.
+This is why bringing a certified mechanic to an auction can be a good idea.
+Many cars that are impounded after being abandoned will not have keys with them.
+You won’t be able to start these cars to check the basics or determine the kms.
+In this case we advise you check the last service sticker or logbooks for a rough idea of how many kms are on the vehicle.

 The vehicles at an auction have been there for a long time.
 These vehicles won’t be cleaned or presented well, so it’s advised to look closely at the paintwork for damage and scratches beyond the layer of dust and grime.
 The way the previous owner had used their car should also be kept in mind.
-Therefore, never get your hopes up before you head in for inspection.
-It is rare but there are some vehicles in an auto impound auction that are in pristine condition.
+Therefore, never get your hopes up before you head in for an inspection.
+It’s rare, but there are some vehicles in auto impound auctions that are in pristine condition.
 In most cases the vehicles will be sold unregistered without plates, even if they were previously registered.

 You’ll need to register on the day to receive a bidder number.
 To get the bidder number they will request your ID card, or a current drivers licence plus contact details.
 The auctioneer will showcase the vehicles one by one and award each vehicle to the highest bidder.
 Once bidding on a vehicle has finished, the auctioneer will confirm the bidding number to process the sale.
 All bids are final, meaning if you’re the highest bidder, you’re the new owner.